ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] everything
 # [fit] around me

-^ Put it behind a CDN.
-Data not changing?
+^ Data not changing?
 CACHE IT.
 (Changed the npm application so more of the data is immutable, e.g., you can't change a version once you've published it.
 We can cache even more!)
-CDN benefits.

 ---